Home > Heat pumps > 11 heat pump myths explored

 The noise comes from the heat pump's fan pulling air into the system.
 While heat pumps operate quietly, you might want to consider locating the unit away from a bedroom window, particularly if you live in a tranquil area.

-Heat pumps do have significant upfront costs, but these can be offset by:
+Heat pumps do have significant upfront costs.

-• Financial support: For example, the Home Energy Scotland Grant and Loan offers Scottish homeowners support to help with heat pump installation costs.
+For example, the Home Energy Scotland Grant and Loan offers Scottish homeowners support to help with heat pump installation costs.

-• Reduced energy bills: A heat pump uses electricity, so you will continue to receive energy bills.
+A heat pump uses electricity, so you will continue to receive energy bills.
 But you may save on the fuel you are replacing, especially if you are replacing an electric heating system.

 A heat pump doesn’t need to be on all the time, but the best way to heat your home with a heat pump is different from traditional systems.